awsdocs/aws-kms-developer-guide/doc_source/view-keystore.md

 + The number of HSMs in the cluster
 + The current connection status

 A connection status of **Disconnected** indicates that the custom key store is new and has never been connected, or it was intentionally [disconnected from its AWS CloudHSM cluster](disconnect-keystore.md)\.
-However, if your attempts to use a CMK in a connected custom key store fail, that might indicate a problem with the custom key store or its AWS CloudHSM cluster\.
-For help, see [How to fix a failing CMK](fix-keystore.md#fix-cmk-failed)\.
+However, if your attempts to use a KMS key in a connected custom key store fail, that might indicate a problem with the custom key store or its AWS CloudHSM cluster\.
+For help, see [How to fix a failing KMS key](fix-keystore.md#fix-cmk-failed)\.

 To view the custom key stores in a given account and Region, use the following procedure\.